DeepakJason/linux-to-windows-remote-exec/README.md

 - [ ] Mounting a remote windows share (`admin$`) on linux
   -  https://linuxize.com/post/how-to-mount-cifs-windows-share-on-linux/
 - [ ] Controlling services remotely
+  - Can PSExecSvc.exe be extracted and installed as a service remotely?
+  - Or will we have to author our own service?

 ## Powershell Remoting / PSSession